 What are some great hobby ideas?

 This is a loaded question because you can make a hobby of your own; the trick to finding one you love is to try some on.
 Here are some ideas of hobbies:

 Knitting, exercising, reading, sales shopping and discount hunting, start a blog, music, woodworking, organizing, auto work, boating, horseback riding, hobby farming, candle making, photography, dance, winemaking, cooking, traveling, wilderness survival, Bible memory, drawing, painting, decorating, gardening, hunting, fishing, camping, running, kayaking, cycling, walking, surfing, sewing, essentially any sport, home brewing, collections, puzzles, and pretty much anything other than work.

 FYI – watching endless episodes on Netflix or being glued to social media is not considered a hobby, nor is it something that can harm you.
 Remember a hobby is something that gives YOU personal enjoyment yet still a little challenge to enhance your well-being.
 Think of it as keeping your hands and mind busy getting lost in creativity.
 This could very well be the peacekeeper you’ve been looking for to help balance life.
 What’s stopping you?
-Let’s do more than exist.

 By CT Copyright © 2019 More Than Existence All Rights Reserved